THBTX/Test/README.md

 ## A general purpose HUD for Dual Universe
 #### Cockpits are *NOT* supported.
 ###### For assistance, see our [Discord](https://discord.gg/sRaqzmS)
+###### Donations are accepted!
+We have a Donation Station in Sanctuary District 3 and more to come or you can always contact us and do a VR trade.
+We do not spend any time mining or building so our funds to test features are limited.

 # Table of Contents
 | |